-Whether the Complainant's records request is valid under OPRA?
+Whether the Custodian's response to the Complainant's request was timely?

 OPRA provides that:

 "...government records shall be readily accessible for inspection, copying, or examination by the citizens of this State, with certain exceptions..."
 (Emphasis added.)
 N.J.S.A.
 47:1A-1.